KANENANLAIR/CyberSec21/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- The main advantage of using ansible is that it can be deployed on multiple servers through automating with a single configuration file versus manually input each command and waiting for its results and completion.
+- The main advantage of using ansible is that it can be deployed on multiple servers through automating with a single configuration file and automatically updates all machines as needed through the ansible playbook file.

 The playbook implements the following tasks:
 - It will push out the play to the designated VM you added on your host and start installing Docker and Python3.